High-voltage direct current: Renewable electricity superhighways

 A number of studies have highlighted the potential benefits of very wide area super grids based on HVDC since they can mitigate the effects of intermittency by averaging and smoothing the outputs of large numbers of geographically dispersed wind farms or solar farms.
 Czisch's study concludes that a grid covering the fringes of Europe could bring 100% renewable power (70% wind, 30% biomass) at close to today's prices.
 There has been debate over the technical feasibility of this proposal and the political risks involved in energy transmission across a large number of international borders.

 The construction of such green power superhighways is advocated in a white paper that was released by the American Wind Energy Association and the Solar Energy Industries Association in 2009.
-Clean Line Energy Partners is developing four HVDC lines in the U.S. for long-distance electric power transmission.
+Clean Line Energy Partners is developing four HVDC lines in the US for long-distance electric power transmission.

 In January 2009, the European Commission proposed €300 million to subsidize the development of HVDC links between Ireland, Britain, the Netherlands, Germany, Denmark, and Sweden, as part of a wider €1.2 billion package supporting links to offshore wind farms and cross-border interconnectors throughout Europe.
 Meanwhile, the recently founded Union of the Mediterranean has embraced a Mediterranean Solar Plan to import large amounts of concentrated solar power into Europe from North Africa and the Middle East.
 Japan-Taiwan-Philippines HVDC interconnector was proposed in 2020.
 The purpose of this interconnector is to facilitate cross-border renewable power trading with Indonesia and Australia, in preparation for the future Asian Pacific Super Grid.